Sleep apnea sufferers may someday be able to trade in their “Darth Vader” breathing mask for a daily pill.

 It can be caused by physical malformations, like enlarged tonsils, or by narrowing or “floppy” (collapsing) airways, any of which can obstruct breathing.

-In rare cases it can be caused by the brain not sending the correct signals to the muscles that keep you breathing.
+In it can be caused by the brain not sending the correct signals to the muscles that keep you breathing.

 Shallow breathing or pauses in breathing can reduce the amount of oxygen people take in, which can be harmful to their overall health.
 It's associated with increased risk of cardiovascular disease, stroke, and heart attack.